daronphang/programming-resources/computer-science/encoding/binary-to-text.md

+## Binary-to-text Encoding

+Binary-to-text encodings are designed to turn bits into human-printable ouput.

 ## Base64

-Base64 encoding allows us to convert bytes containing binary or text data into ASCII characters i.e. files, images.
+Base64 encoding allows us to convert bytes containing binary or text data into ASCII characters i.e. encoding a byte sequence to a string.
+This is useful when dealing with files or images.

 By encoding our data, we improve the chances of it being processed correctly by various systems.
 Each Base64 character represents 6 bits of information. **As this is not an encryption algorithm, it should not be used for security purposes**.

-The Base64 character set contains:
+Base64 is a subset of ASCII, containing 64 of the 128 ASCII characters:

 - 26 uppercase letters
 - 26 lowercase letters
 - 10 numbers
-- - and / for new lines
+- `-` and `/` for new lines

 ### Why use Base64 Encoding